Trump's White House ballroom loses federal funding proposed by Senate Republicans - MyJoyOnline

 Construction crews tore down the storied East Wing in October as Trump pushed plans for what he called the "finest ballroom of its kind, anywhere in the world".

-The National Trust for Preservation has sued the administration to block further construction, arguing that the teardown and changes are unlawful without congressional approval.
-An appeals court ruled in April that construction of the underground and aboveground portions may continue.
+The National Trust for Preservation has sued the administration to block further construction, arguing that the tear-down and changes are against the law without congressional approval.
+An appeals court ruled in April that construction of the underground and above ground portions will be allowed to continue.

 The ballroom project is one of several ways that Trump, who previously worked in real estate and construction, is trying to update the US capital.